Bahamas counting on sports to aid Dorian recovery efforts

 Yet Thompson said international arrivals fell 7.4% in September compared to September 2018, the year’s first decline.
 Declines were sharper for ”leading” markets like the U.S. (12.5%) and Canada (15.3%).

-That’s where upcoming sporting events can help.
-The Battle 4 Atlantis is one of the premier events on the college basketball early schedule and Thompson estimates the men’s tournament attracts 8,000 visitors and $3 million in economic impact through lodging, meals, shopping, tours and activities.
+That’s where sporting events can help.
+The Battle 4 Atlantis is one of the premier events on college basketball’s early schedule and Thompson estimates it attracts 8,000 visitors and $3 million in economic impact through lodging, meals, shopping and activities.

 ”In terms of business,” Thompson said, ”it’s extremely lucrative for us.”